gorgeousbubble/Nightmare/hash/README.md

 ## Feature of package
 The package is mainly used for hash calculate and checksum which has been realized by 'hash' package.
 You can refer to corresponding Python file.

+#### Hash calculate and checksum
+  * The hash package offer interfaces let program easy to realize hash calculate and checksum.
+  * You can use the function 'hash_gen(s, t)' to generate a hash code, 's' indicate the original string which you want to calculate hash, 't' stand for hash algorithm like 'md5', 'sha1', etc.
+  * You can use the function 'hash_check(s, r, t)' to checksum with hash code.
+If check success, it will return 'True', otherwise 'False'.
+So we can check file independence.